Ball Park Music: 2019–2020: Ball Park Music

 The band's sixth album was announced with the title of Mostly Sunny in March 2020, alongside the release of single "Spark Up!".
 The following month, the band announced they were changing the title of the upcoming album to Ball Park Music.
+It was their first album to be released independently under their own label, Prawn Records.

 A scheduled tour was cancelled due to the COVID-19 pandemic in Australia, although the release of the self-titled album in October 2020 was followed by a concert residency at a venue in Brisbane.
 The album included the track "Cherub", which was considered a strong contender to reach #1 in the lead-up to the Triple J Hottest 100, 2020.
-It placed on the list at #4, beating their previous best, "Exactly How You Are", from 2017.
+It placed on the list at #4.

 2021–2022: Weirder & Weirder

 On 26 October 2021, the band released single "Sunscreen".
 It later polled at number 21 on Triple J's Hottest 100 of 2021.
 The band's seventh studio album was announced on 14 February 2022 with the title of Weirder & Weirder, originally set for release on 3 June 2022, however, it was pushed forward a week to 27 May 2022.
 The announcement came with dates for a new Australian tour.
 The album's second single "Stars In My Eyes" was released on 24 February.
 The song has been favoured by various publications to win the Hottest 100 of 2022.
 The third single, "Manny" was released on 6 May.

-The band performed live in Sydney for the ABC's New Years' Eve concert on 31 December 2022.
+The band performed live in Sydney for the ABC's New Year's Eve concert on 31 December 2022.
 They performed originals "Stars In My Eyes", "Trippin' the Light Fantastic" and "It's Nice to Be Alive", as well as "The Real Thing" by Russell Morris and "Even When I'm Sleeping" by Leonardo's Bride.

+2023–present: Like Love

+In February 2025, the group announced the forthcoming release of Like Love, scheduled for release on 4 April 2025.
+The album is preceded by the title track and "Please Don't Move to Melbourne".
+The album debuted at number 1 on the ARIA Chart.

+The group supported Oasis for the Australian leg of the Oasis Live '25 Tour in November 2025.

+In 2026, Ball Park Music are scheduled to headline a new festival in the Adelaide suburb of Modbury, A Day in the Gully.